-Michigan criminal defense lawyer Michael P. Manley handles a range of cases in state and federal courts, from theft, fraud and embezzlement to robbery, murder and other extremely serious charges.
+Michigan criminal defense lawyers Manley & Manley handle a range of cases in state and federal courts, from theft, fraud and embezzlement to robbery, murder and other extremely serious charges.
 Without question, an arrest can be a frightening experience.
 A conviction can have a lifelong impact.
-That's why you need an attorney with 25 years' experience if you are facing possible jail time, probation or thousands of dollars in fines.
+That's why you need attorneys with 25 years' experience if you are facing possible jail time, probation or thousands of dollars in fines.

 Located in Flint and serving people throughout Michigan, our attorneys have a proven track record of success.
-A Board Certified Criminal Trial Expert serving Central Michigan, Michael P. Manley is the attorney people routinely rely on when they are facing serious criminal charges.
+We’re the attorneys people routinely rely on when they are facing serious criminal charges.

-What's the secret to his success?
-He knows the law inside-out and understands how the legal system works in Michigan.
+What's the secret to our success?
+We knows the law inside-out and understand how the legal system works in Michigan.
 Most of all, we take the time to learn about a client's case and works tirelessly from start to finish.